ကေအဲန်ယူ−ကရင်အမျိုးသားအစည်းအရုံး

 o Karen women are free from any kind of oppression and enjoy an adequate standard of living.

-o Karen women have gender equality in all spheres of life at all levels. o Karen women are encouraged to participate in political leadership at different levels and work together to achieve federalism.
+o Karen women are encouraged to participate in political leadership at different levels and work together to achieve federalism.

 o In our community, our people, especially women and children, can practice and enjoy full indigenous rights.